Nutter McClennen & Fish

-Nutter McClennen & Fish LLP is a long-standing law firm in Boston, Massachusetts.
-The firm has a wide variety of practice areas including intellectual property, technology, business, and real estate law.
+Nutter McClennen & Fish LLP is a long-standing law firm based in Boston, Massachusetts.
+The firm has a wide variety of practice areas including intellectual property, technology, business, litigation, and real estate law.
 Nutter was co-founded by Samuel D. Warren II and Louis Brandeis.
 Brandeis practiced at the firm until his appointment to the Supreme Court.
 Nutter has won several awards and has achieved various notable rankings.
 It has ranked first for its summer associate program and has received high rankings for midlevel associate satisfaction.